 Arun, born and raised in India, came to the United States to work on his graduate studies in engineering.
-He attended UWM, Notre Dame and UVM and has worked as a design engineer in South Carolina and taught at a state college in Vermont before founding the multicultural magazine in Oregon.
+He attended UWM, Notre Dame and UVM and worked as a design engineer in South Carolina and taught at a state college in Vermont before founding the multicultural magazine in Oregon.
 He has published two books, including a co-authored text-book: Energy, Economics and the Environment.
 His articles have appeared in several newspapers and magazines.
 Before publishing Skipping Stones, he was the editor and publisher of CookStove News at The Aprovecho Institute in Cottage Grove, Oregon.

 As the editor of Skipping Stones for the last three decades, Arun has attended numerous conferences and spoken at various venues.
-He has been honored with the EDPRESS, NAME and the WRITER Awards.
 He is active in the local interfaith community for the last two decades.
 Arun is one of the founding members and current co-presidents of the Interfaith Prayer Services International (IPSI) based in Eugene, Oregon.
 IPSI has just completed 18 years of continuous monthly prayer services held on the 11th of each month in Eugene, Oregon.
 He also helped organize the Eugene Multicultural Storytelling Festival for a number of years.
-He has previously served on the board of the National Association for Multicultural Education as the Region 10 Director.
+He has previously served on the board of the National Association for Multicultural Education, NAME, as a Regional director.

 Arun has traveled extensively in Europe, North America, Central America and Mexico as well as in his homeland of India.
 An avid nature lover, Arun has hiked and camped in dozens of national parks, climbed many peaks over 10,000 feet high in Canada, the United States, Mexico and Central America.
 Arun has bicycled over 3,000 kilometers in Northern Europe and walked 500 kilometers as a part of a peace walk in Central America.
 He speaks four languages, including Spanish.
 He tries to live by his multicultural, ecological and spiritual values.